Anohni: Early life

-Anohni identified as transgender from an early age.
+Anohni was born in Chichester, England, and identified as transgender from an early age.
 In 1977, her family moved to Amsterdam for a year, and then, in 1981, they moved to the San Francisco Bay Area of California, settling in San Jose, where Anohni attended Lincoln High School and studied music and was an avid record collector.
-Her mother Barbara is a photographer and her father Brendan was an IBM engineer and in his later life a COO of Seagate Technology.
+Her mother Barbara is a photographer and her father Brendan was an IBM engineer and later a prominent Silicon Valley businessman who served as COO of Seagate Technology.
 She told The Telegraph in 2005, "I was listening to OMD, Kate Bush, Culture Club, Alison Moyet and especially Marc and the Mambas, which was this incredibly dark and emotional side project for Marc Almond."
 Anohni also recalled how she "saw [her] reflection" in Culture Club singer Boy George.

 In 1990, Anohni moved to Manhattan to attend Experimental Theater Wing at New York University.
 In 1992 she founded the performance collective Blacklips, later known as Blacklips Performance Cult, with creative partner Johanna Constantine, and she spent the next several years singing in after-hours bars and clubs using pre-recorded cassettes as self-accompaniment as well as writing and directing late-night theatre productions.

 Musical career

 Antony and the Johnsons

-After being awarded a grant from New York Foundation for the Arts for the 1996 production of "The Birth of Anne Frank/The Ascension of Marsha P. Johnson" at Performance Space 122, Anohni solicited accompanying musicians to record a number of songs she wrote in the early 1990s.
+After being awarded a grant from New York Foundation for the Arts for the 1996 production of The Birth of Anne Frank/The Ascension of Marsha P. Johnson at Performance Space 122, Anohni solicited accompanying musicians to record a number of songs she wrote in the early 1990s.
 The ensemble performed for the first time as "Antony and the Johnsons" at The Kitchen as part of William Basinski's installation "Life on Mars" in 1997.
 In 1999, the group began to perform more frequently at venues such as Joe's Pub and The Knitting Factory in New York City.
 British experimental musician David Tibet of Current 93 heard the recording and offered to release it through his Durtro record label; the debut album, Antony and the Johnsons, was released in 2000.
 In 2001, Anohni released a follow-up EP through Durtro, I Fell in Love with a Dead Boy, which, in addition to the title track, included a cover of a David Lynch/Angelo Badalamenti song "Mysteries of Love", and a Current 93 song, "Soft Black Stars".

 Antony and the Johnsons' 2005 album I Am a Bird Now featured guest performances by Lou Reed, Boy George, Rufus Wainwright and Devendra Banhart.
 The album was released in North America by Secretly Canadian Records and in Europe by Rough Trade.
 It won the UK's Mercury Prize and was named Album of the Year by Mojo magazine.
 The band toured North America, Europe, Australia and parts of South America for a year and a half in support of I am a Bird Now.
 The song "Bird Gerhl" was featured in the soundtrack for the movie V for Vendetta.